jmegner/HamburgerMenuMystery/README.md

     * Xamarin's Navigation.NavigationStack is simply "/ViewB" and ModalStack is again empty; why are these stacks so different from what GetNavigationUriPath indicates?

 ![ViewB, why modal?](screenshots/06_ViewB_why_modal.png)

+# Update With Answers

+I posted my question in a [Xamarin forums thread](https://forums.xamarin.com/discussion/156322/weird-navigation-in-hamburgermenu-sample-project-from-prism-samples-forms), and [Brian Lagunas](https://brianlagunas.com/) [himself](https://github.com/orgs/PrismLibrary/people) answered.
+Thanks, Brian!

+In short, navigation from a MasterDetailPage (MDP) is different from normal navigation: mostly it's swapping out the detail page or doing modal navigations.
+That's why things are so weird and don't match all the things we've read about navigation (because they are for navigation NOT from a MDP).
+It's also possible the missing "/Index" is a GetNavigationUriPath bug.

+Possible future work:
+* Create minimal project that exposes the GetNavigationUriPath bug.
+* Create a similar navigation experimentation project that does not use MDP.
+* See if Prism people are interested in a pull request for Prism-Samples-Forms where we upgrade to latest Prism version and we do some changes to HamburgerMenu to make it more best-practices compliant (right now it does a weird mixture of detail page swapping and modal navigation as you bounce around {ViewA,ViewB,ViewC}).